 The good news is that dog spay and dog neuter recovery is pretty straightforward.
 Caring for your pet during the first overnight period (if he or she doesn’t stay over at your vet’s), monitoring the incision, and making sure she or he doesn’t traumatize the area are the three most crucial concerns for any owner who needs to know what to expect after spaying or neutering their dog.

-What to Expect the First Night After a Spay or Neuter
+What to Expect After Neutering or Spaying a Dog

 Unless veterinarians have twenty four-hour care at their facility, most veterinarians prefer to send pets home for direct observation by their people.
 Here’s what you need to know:

 Pay close attention to veterinary recommendations when you pick up your dog after surgery.
 Take notes or ask for written instructions, and make sure you observe the incision so you know what the staff considers normal.

 Owners should plan on staying with their pet overnight.
 This is not the night to go out for dinner or plan to attend a concert.

 Vomiting, extreme lethargy (beyond what your veterinarian explained you should expect to see), and signs of internal bleeding (see below) are the most immediate issues.